vignettes/biodivMapR_02.Rmd

 Biophysical properties obtained from physical model inversion are an alternative to data-driven spectral transformation and spectral indices.

-Vegetation biophysical properties can be obtained with the package prosail
+Vegetation biophysical properties can be obtained with the package prosail.
+An

 example of computation of vegetation biophysical properties from PROSAIL